Done right, humor in the workplace has lots of benefits — reduced stress and more creativity, to name a few.

 Plus, calling out offensive “humor” as inappropriate can be especially awkward.
 After all, no one wants to be a killjoy.
 And doing so almost invariably invites defenses like “I was only teasing” and “Can’t you take a joke?”

-Anything that makes members of your team feel targeted or excluded will hurt productivity and increase liability — and that includes attempts at humor.
+Examples of inappropriate humor in the workplace include anything that makes members of your team feel targeted or excluded will hurt productivity and increase liability — and that includes attempts at humor.
 That’s why business leaders can’t let these microaggressions go unaddressed.

 You can tackle inappropriate humor in the workplace without making employees feel like they can’t relax and joke around.
 The key is to drill down to the specific ways people offend with humor, then teach your team exactly how to respond in those cases.